owsPro/OWS_for_All_PHP/README.md

 Just bear in mind that the processing may take some time.
 If the pull request is not closed, processing is only pending.

+#The leading slash is used by default.

+The leading slash ensures that the native PHP functions or constants are used and not the functions/constants with the same name defined in a namespace of the project.
+This also applies to custom functions or static function calls with a class name.
+If PHP provides an opcode-optimised function, it will be used, speeding up execution.
+PHP does not need to use the autoloader to find the function or constant declaration.
+This allows PHP to use native functions without additional checks.

+#Features

 - Base-Features like the OpenWebSoccer from Ingo Hofmann
 - Analysed and fixed PHP code using PSR12 code style rules and made all necessary changes.